z-sourcecode/opa-test/website/docs/techdocs/architecture.md

 ## OPA Platform

 The below diagram illustrates the major components of the OPA platform.
+The version control system appears as running on AWS, but it could run anywhere.

 ![Website_Architecture_OPA_Platform.jpg](/img/diagrams/Website_Architecture_OPA_Platform.jpg)